magento/pwa-studio/README.md

 2. Navigate to the root of the repository from the command line
 3. Run `npm install`
 4. Watch the bootstrapping take place.
-5. To run the Venia theme development experience, run `npm run watch:venia` from package root.
+5. To run the Venia storefront development experience, run `npm run watch:venia` from package root.
 6. To run the full PWA Studio developer experience, with Venia hot-reloading and concurrent Buildpack/Peregrine rebuilds, run `npm run watch:all` from package root.

 ## Things not to do